Learn how to help your employees and stakeholders reach their full potential, as well as understand your own strengths and weaknesses.

 Our Emerging Managers Program focuses on practical performance development.
 You will learn and practice new skills and see how they can be applied to a real-world challenge from your own organisation.

 The program has been designed to make the most of the rapidly changing digital learning environment, with technology fully integrated.
-You will receive a complimentary iPad as part of the course.

 Who Should Attend?